-Wow.
-It’s been more than two years since I first posted about my trusty outfit list.
+It’s been many years since I first posted about my trusty outfit list.
 Much has stayed the same over time.
 I still spend a big chunk of time – three or four hours – every couple of months going through my closet and assembling outfits.
 Shoes, tights, bottom, top, and some larger accessories if I can think of them at the time.
 And I still feel that this practice helps me to utilize, appreciate, and be more creative with the contents of my wardrobe.
-I’ve started spending some time with my visual style journal and Pinterest account, adding visually inspired outfits to my list.
-It’s always a rejuvenating and enjoyable exercise.
+My visual style journal has more or less been replaced by my Pinterest account, where I add visually inspired outfits to my various boards.

 - I’ve now got one document for each season.
 When I see a photo of a great winter outfit in the middle of July, I can commit it to the winter list immediately.